pjbaudin/practicalJS_todos/README.md

 - function to loop over the items in the todos array
 - add conditional statement to print message if the todo list is empty
 - print whether the task is completed or not

+Run basic test to demonstrate operation

+## todo_v6

+Create function for toggle all:
+- if everything is true make everything false
+- else make everything true

+Run basic test to demonstrate operation